Global linear drift-wave eigenmode structures on flux surfaces in stellarators: ion temperature gradient mode: Construction of a surface-global solution from local gyrokinetic simulation results

 The local eigenmode real frequencies and growth rates at $\bd{k}=\bd{k}_0$ are plotted in \fref{fig:local_wavenumber}(a) and (b).
 To determine the surface-global eigenmode frequency $\omega$, we assume that the corresponding solution $\bd{k}$ from \eref{eq:local_taylor} satisfies $\int\rmd\alpha\,{\rm Im}\,k_y=0$.
 Such constraint comes from the periodicity requirement in \sref{sec:theory}, but here the local solution is not periodic in $\alpha$.
 In fact, from \fref{fig:local_2d}, the two peaks in the GTC solution of $|\delta\Phi|$ at $\alpha/\alpha_{\max}=\pm 1$ have different amplitudes, so the periodicity constraint is not entirely true.
 Nevertheless, we use this constraint due to the lack of a better choice to determine $\omega$, and we found that $\omega=0.326+0.117\rmi$.
 The corresponding solutions for $k_y$ are shown in \fref{fig:local_wavenumber}(c) and (d).
 In particular, \fref{fig:local_wavenumber}(d) shows that ${\rm Im}\,k_y$ is nonzero and is negative at $\alpha=0$, which leads to the localization at $\alpha>0$.

 Finally, with the complex $\bd{k}$, we construct a surface-global solution as

 where $\delta\Phi_\rml$ is the normalized eigenmode structure from \texttt{stella} at $\bd{k}=\bd{k}_0$ for each $\alpha$.
 The results are shown in \fref{fig:local_alphatheta} with $\rho_*=0.01$ and $\rho_*=0.005$, which are not periodic in $\alpha$ because we only consider one period in $\alpha$ for the local solution.
 Nevertheless, the constructed solutions look similar to the GTC results in \fref{fig:GTC_linear_alphatheta}.
 The increasing level of localization with decreasing $\rho_*$ is also reproduced as a direct consequence from the phase factor in \eref{eq:local_construct}.
 Quantitative differences do exist from the GTC results: for the constructed solution here the eigenmode frequency is $\omega=0.326+0.117\rmi$ and the averaged binormal wavenumber is $k_y=1.1$.
 In comparison, for the GTC solution at $\rho_*=0.01$ shown in \fref{fig:GTC_linear_alphatheta}(a), the eigenmode frequency is $\omega=0.266+0.108\rmi$ and the mode structure is dominated by $k_y=0.95$.
 While the growth rates are similar, the GTC solution has a lower $k_y$, and hence lower real frequency.
 From \fref{fig:local_1d}(c) it is seen that the growth rate peaks at a smaller $k_y$ in GX compared to \texttt{stella}.
 Therefore, if we construct the surface-global solution from GX instead, the resulting $\omega$ will be closer to GTC.

-We conclude that for the linear ITG mode structures in the precise QA configuration, many features of the global GTC solution can be reproduced from the constructed surface-global solution, if we first solve the local dispersion relation with real $\bd{k}$, and then do an analytic continuation to the complex $\bd{k}$.
+The above analysis has also been carried out for the W7-X configuration using \texttt{stella}.
+As $\alpha$ varies, the local growth rates change similarly to the precise QA shown in \fref{fig:local_2d}, and the most unstable local eigenmodes $\bd{k}_0$ are approximately given by